 - Utilize in-flight services such as baby meals when available.

-Although you can’t always determine how your baby will react to a long airplane flight, planning can hopefully give you some peace of mind.
+Although you can’t always determine how your baby will react to a long airplane flight, planning can hopefully give you some peace of mind and mental preparation for your journey.

 Traveling to Hawaii with a Baby

 I have traveled with my children as young infants, toddlers, older children, teens, and a combination of everything in between – including a trip to Asia on my own with my 6-year-old, 4-year-old, and almost 2-year-old.
-Most of the time, despite setbacks out of our control – flight delays, flight cancellations, missing tickets, lost luggage – I have generally had positive experiences traveling with my children.
+Most of the time, despite setbacks beyond our control, such as flight delays, cancellations, lost tickets, or missing luggage, I have generally had positive experiences traveling with my children.

 At the same time, I have had a baby cry non-stop for 2 hours, and I have been on an international flight where someone else’s 1-year-old cried for at least 6 hours of the 8-hour flight.